harmonydata/harmonydata.github.io/content/frequently-asked-questions.md

 ## How should I report the numbers from Harmony in my paper?

-Items were matched on content using the online tool [Harmony](https://harmonydata.org/), which matches items by converting text to vectors using a transformer neural network ([Reimers &amp; Gurevych, 2019](https://arxiv.org/abs/1908.10084)).
+Items were matched on content using the online tool [Harmony](https://harmonydata.org/), which matches items by converting text to vectors using a transformer neural network ([Reimers & Gurevych, 2019](https://arxiv.org/abs/1908.10084)).
 Harmony produces a cosine score ranging from +/- 1, with values closer to 1 indicating a closer match.

 ## How does Harmony compare to human harmonisation?